 - I. When the cumulative GPA is at or above the GPA required for the total number of credit hours attempted at the College, the student's status is "Clear." - II.
 When a student's cumulative GPA is below the GPA required for the number of credit hours attempted at the College, the student is placed on Academic Probation. - III.
-When the cumulative GPA of a student who is on Academic Probation remains below the GPA required for the total number of credit hours attempted at the College, but the semester GPA is 2.0 or above, the student remains on Academic Probation. - IV.
+When the cumulative GPA of a student who is on Academic Probation remains below the GPA required for the total number of credit hours attempted at the College, but the semester GPA is 2.0 or above, the student remains on Academic Probation.

+- IV.
 When the cumulative GPA is at or above the GPA required for the total number of credit hours attempted at the College, the student's status is "Clear." - V. The student who is suspended for one semester may appeal.
 If, after appeal, the student is readmitted without serving the one semester suspension, the transcript will read SUSPENDED-ONE SEMESTER/READMITTED UPON APPEAL. - VI.
-The student who is readmitted upon appeal re-enters the institution on Academic Probation.

-VIII.
+The student who is readmitted upon appeal re-enters the institution on Academic Probation. - VII.
+A student who is on Academic Probation after being suspended for one semester (whether the student has served the suspension or has been readmitted upon appeal) without having since achieved Clear academic status and whose Cumulative GPA falls below the level required for the total number of hours attempted at the institution but whose semester GPA is 2.0 or above will remain on Academic Probation until the student achieves the required GPA for the total number of hours attempted. - VIII.
 A student returning from a one term or one-year suspension and, while on academic probation, fails to obtain the required GPA for the number of hours attempted and fails to maintain a term GPA of 2.0, will be placed on a one-year suspension.
 The student may appeal a one term or one-year suspension.